Jackpot, Nevada: Transportation

 U.S. Route 93 bisects the town as it travels north towards Twin Falls and south towards Wells.
 The closest airport with commercial service is Magic Valley Regional Airport in Twin Falls.
 The community is also served by Jackpot Airport.

 Education

 Jackpot has a public library, a branch of the Elko-Lander-Eureka County Library System.

+Jackpot has a K-12 school known as the Jackpot Combined School.
+The school houses 284 students.

 Casino industry

 Jackpot has five main hotels and motels with casinos: